Open-reSource/openresource.dev/README.md

 ## Community

-Get update on Open {re}Source's development and chat with the project maintainers an community members:
+Get an update on Open {re}Source's development and chat with the project maintainers and community members:

 - Follow [@open_resource on Twitter](https://twitter.com/open_resource).
 - Follow [@openresource on Mastodon](https://fosstodon.org/@openresource).